What Is Torrenting

 sam chapman headshot

 Torrenting stores and downloads large files by creating a network of computers that each hold a small part of the file.
 Although torrenting is legal, ISPs can target people who use torrent clients, so you should always torrent using a VPN.
-My choice is ExpressVPN — you can try it for free with a 30-day money-back guarantee.
+My choice is NordVPN — you can try it for free with a 30-day money-back guarantee.

 What is torrenting?
 Other than the most misunderstood internet concept since the dark web?
 It’s nothing more than a way to download files that saves time for the client and processing power for the server.